 London business culture means the executive happily wears the ‘badge of burn out’, when it simply does not need to be this way.
-Over the long term our physiology cannot sustain this sort of behaviour and suffers the consequences.
+Over the long term, our physiology cannot sustain this sort of behaviour and suffers the consequences.
 Functional Medicine helps the executive to imagine themselves as an F1 car.
 High powered but delicate at the same time.

 In maintaining high-performance we need to have a regular pit stop, that allows the body to rest, have a check-up, refuel and change the tires.
 If this is not done on a regular basis, things start to fall apart.
 An all too common pattern for the London executive.

 Carry on like this and you are likely to end up burnt out, isolated from others, with poorer physical, emotional and mental health.
 It is simply a myth to believe this is the way to work.
 Now the research backs it up.
 Working towards success without being happy or feeling daily happiness has dire consequences to both physiology and organisation.
-Happiness is a crucial part of wellness culture.
+Happiness is a crucial part of the wellness culture.

-Functional Medicine understands that buildings in London stress our brains
+Functional Medicine understands that buildings in London stress our brains.

 A recent study by the University of Exeter used FMRI scanners to demonstrate this.
-The scanners were used to give a real time picture of brain activity concentrating particularly on the area of the brain associated with feelings of calmness.
+The scanners were used to give a real-time picture of brain activity concentrating particularly on the area of the brain associated with feelings of calmness.
 Subjects were alternately shown pictures of the countryside and of cityscapes.

 The scanning revealed that the area of the brain associated with calmness lit up immediately when subjects were shown the pictures of the countryside.
-When shown the cityscape pictures however, the scanner revealed a delay in the brain’s response and a different part of the brain (associated with visual complexity) lit up.
+When shown the cityscape pictures, however, the scanner revealed a delay in the brain’s response and a different part of the brain (associated with visual complexity) lit up.
 It seems that the brain is unsure of what it is seeing… the image didn’t seem natural to it.

-This adds to much of the scientific research that shows the more we live and work in an unnatural environment the more difficult it is for our brains to make sense of it and respond naturally leading to an increased risk of mental and physical health issues.
+This adds too much of the scientific research that shows the more we live and work in an unnatural environment the more difficult it is for our brains to make sense of it and respond naturally leading to an increased risk of mental and physical health issues.